How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

-- The National Nuclear Laboratory (NNL) has been given the go-ahead to start commissioning the high activity cells in Phase 3 of their Central Laboratory, opening up opportunities to develop high end nuclear R&D skills and the potential to reduce decommissioning costs through further R&D. Government is providing around £5million to the NNL to commence the process for commissioning this world-class facility.
+- The National Nuclear Laboratory (NNL) was given the go-ahead to start commissioning the high activity cells in Phase 3 of their Central Laboratory, opening up opportunities to develop high end nuclear R&D skills and the potential to reduce decommissioning costs through further R&D. Government provided around £5million to the NNL to commence the process for commissioning this world-class facility.

 - £8million to establish a Nuclear Fuel Centre of Excellence (NFCE), the latest in a number of R&D facilities needed to support industry and academia across the entire nuclear sector.
 The funding will provide shared equipment at NNL’s Springfields’ and Central laboratories and the University of Manchester’s Dalton Cumbria and Manchester facilities.

 - Just over £1million, in financial year 2013-2014, for the 3rd phase of the National Nuclear Users Facility which will be used to provide equipment for the Advanced Digital Radiometric Instrumentation for Applied Nuclear Activities (ADRIANA); a state-of-the-art capability for the control, monitoring and operation of nuclear power stations with benefits also to nuclear safeguards & security, decommissioning activities, and fusion research.

 - A £1.5 million investment in an early nuclear R&D programme to be led by the National Nuclear Laboratory (NNL) and completed by April 2014.
 This work will carry out strategic assessments on a range of candidate nuclear energy systems for different UK low carbon electricity futures.